regan-mu/my-kinyozi-server/readme.md

 # My Kinyozi App Backend
-This repository contains all the backend and code and endpoints serving the [mykinyozi.com](https://mykinyozi.com).
+This repository contains all the backend code and endpoints serving the [mykinyozi.com](https://mykinyozi.com).

 * Developed by: Regan Muthomi